What is Important to Pharma Jobseekers in 2022?

 - Author Website: https://www.pharmiweb.jobs/

-2020 saw a huge shift in the way we work, and this has undoubtedly changed the things that are most important to jobseekers when looking for their next pharma role.
-Although things like a competitive salary and good holiday allowances will always be important to jobseekers, other things such as a good work-life balance and job security are becoming increasingly important in 2021.
+2020 and 2021 saw a huge shift in the way we work, and this has undoubtedly changed the things that are most important to jobseekers when looking for their next pharma job.
+Although things like competitive salaries and good holiday allowances will always be important to jobseekers, other things such as a good work-life balance and job security are becoming increasingly important in 2022.

-In this article, we look at the things that pharma jobseekers look for the most in new employers, drawing on examples from within the pharma industry of how successful companies are meeting these needs…
+In this article, we look at the things that Life Science job seekers look for the most in new employers, drawing on examples from within the pharma industry of how successful companies are meeting these needs…

 Salary and Financial Assistance